Almarch/tamaR/README.md

 docker run -d -p 1996:80 tama
 ```

-The shiny web app is directly available at http://127.0.0.1:1996/
+The shiny app is directly available at http://127.0.0.1:1996/

 ### Installation as an R package

 tamaR can be installed as an R package.
 To do so, the first step is to convert the ROM into 12 bits.
-The the package can be built with [Rcpp](https://rcpp.org) and installed.
+Then the package can be built with [Rcpp](https://rcpp.org) and installed.

 ```bash
 Rscript tamaR/src/TamaRomConvert.r